GiulioVidotto/Influence_of_miRs_in_regulating_the_response_of_endothelial_cells_to_different_flow_environments/README.md

 # Influence of miRs in regulating the response of endothelial cells to different flow environments

-This repository contains the code that I wrote study investigated the role of flow-responsive micro-RNAs (miRNAs) in endothelial cells (ECs).
+This repository contains the code that I wrote for the study that investigated the role of flow-responsive micro-RNAs (miRNAs) in endothelial cells (ECs).
 The findings of this project provided new insights into the molecular mechanisms governing endothelial function in vascular health and disease.
 Further details and results will be shared upon the publication of the associated research paper.

 ## Installation